Hardwood Cuttings Technique – 5 Easy Steps

 Some evergreen shrubs like holly, skimmia and cotoneaster can also be propagated this way.

 When to Take Hardwood Cuttings

 Autumn is the optimum time for taking cuttings from your favourite deciduous shrubs in order to grow more plants to fill spaces or to share with friends and fellow gardeners.
 In autumn these plants are going into their dormant stage, they are not using energy to produce flowers.
 Their hormone levels are high which means they produce good strong roots.

 They can be rooted in the ground or pots.
 If you need to propagate a lot of cuttings for say a hedge then plant the cuttings in a trench, in a sheltered area.
 Line the trench with a layer of sharp sand or grit.
 Place your cuttings 5cm apart.

 - Loam based compost with added grit or sharp sand What is the best soil for plants?

 - Rooting hormone powder

-Hardwood Cuttings in 5 Easy Steps
+Hardwood Cuttings Technique In 5 Easy Steps